Vinaigrette Oil

 Flavor Profile

-Extra virgin olive oil delivers grassy, herbaceous, or peppery notes depending on harvest time and origin
+Extra virgin olive oil delivers pronounced herbal, grassy, or fruity notes depending on harvest timing

 Seasonality